-Argument Option

-Description

-group_order User defined

-This option is for users to define the ordering sub function block.
-The testing sequence will

-top_module_name User defined

-This option is for users to define the top level module of their design.

-TAP_hierarchy User defined

-This option is for users to define the hierarchy y of integrator module.

-verilog_path User defined

-If the BFL option, fault_free is set to "yes", the generated filelist file is INS.f.
+Argument Option Description group_order User defined This option is for users to define the ordering sub function block.
+The testing sequence will top_module_name User defined This option is for users to define the top level module of their design.
+TAP_hierarchy User defined This option is for users to define the hierarchy y of integrator module. verilog_path User defined Specify the file list which is generated by the BFL flow.
+For example, If the BFL option, fault_free is set to "yes", the generated filelist file is INS.f.
 If the BFL option, fault_free is set to "no", the generated filelist file is INS_FAULT.f.
-Users can assign "INS.f" or "INS_FAULT.f" to the verilog_path option. work_path User defined

-Specify the path of the working directory of the will be saved to work_path. ne BII flow.
-All generated files in the BII flow

-bist_integ_path User defined

-Set the path of the integration specification file spec.integ.
+Users can assign "INS.f" or "INS_FAULT.f" to the verilog_path option. work_path User defined Specify the path of the working directory of the will be saved to work_path . ne BII flow.
+All generated files in the BII flow bist_integ_path User defined Set the path of the integration specification file spec.integ.
 Users can assign more than one integration specification files and separate them by the vertical bar " ".
-For example, bist_1_spec.integ bist_2_spec.integ bist_3_spec.integ.

-skip_include_check No, Yes

-No: Transform all included paths in the output files into absolute paths Yes: Only transform the included paths in the modified files (which are named with keyword "INS") into the absolute path
+For example, bist_1_spec.integ bist_2_spec.integ bist_3_spec.integ. skip_include_check No, Yes No: Transform all included paths in the output files into absolute paths Yes: Only transform the included paths in the modified files (which are named with keyword "INS") into the absolute path mem_prot_dec User defined This function is used for decryption and should be set together with BFL's mem_protect_pwd.
+Users need to enter the correct password to perform decryption.

 Argument Option

 Description

-serial order User defined
+postfixinfo User defined